pantheon-systems/documentation/source/partials/additionalResources/lw5.md

-## More resources for Going Live Best Practices! 🎉
+## More Resources for Going Live Best Practices! 🎉

 This is the final of the five [Live Workshops](https://pantheon.io/live-workshops)!